-For purposes of subsequent measurement, financial assess are only classified as Dent instruments at amortised cost.
+For purposes of subsequent measurement, financial assets are only classified as Deat instruments at amortised cost.

-Dobt instruments at amortised cost
+Debt instruments at amortised cost

-al The asset is need within a fugment model whose objective is to build assets for collecting contractual tash flows, and by Contraction, cents of the asset give one on specified dates to task flows that are setely saymputs of principal and interest (SPP), on the
+- a) The asset is need within a hospitas model whose objective is to hold asset; for collecting opintractual cash flows, and - as Controlling terms of the asset give one on specified dates to tash flows that are seely payments of principal and interest (SPPI) on the

-After initial measurement, such financial assets are subsequently measured an amortised cost using the effective interest rate (EIR) mation.
-Amongsed cost is relating only taking into account any dissociation premium on acquisition and fees or costs that are an integral part of the PR, The Elli or ionisation is that dealer interace innerse in the profition tiss.
+After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) mathed.
+Appropries cost is notately by taking with account any disposit or premium or acquisition and fees or costs that are an integral part of the FPC.
+The EIR amortisation is biolided in finance innoise in the profit or 1, ss.
 The losses ansing from impairment are recognised

-A finance fusie for where applicable, a part of a friancial assorber part of a Company's of stim as financial assets) is priorarily derecognized
+A financial isset for where applicable, a part of a financial esset up part of a Company's at sum at financial essets) is originally derecognised

-The company has tracking, lid its rights to receive rash flows from the asset or has assumed an obligation to pay the received each flows in full without material delay to a third party under a 'pass through' arrangement; and either (a) the company has transferred substant "How all the risks and rewards of the assat, on PUL kne company has referred non-retained substantially all the risks and rewards of the
+- The company has transfine, lid its rights to receive cash flows from the asset or has assumed an obligation to pay the received eash flows in full without material delay to a faind party under a 'pass through' arrangement; and either (a) the company has transferred substantingues all the risks and rewards of the asset on high recompany has nellened transferred non retained substantially all the risks and rewards of the

-When the company has transferred its rights to neceive cash flows from an assot or has entered into a pass-through arrangement, it evaluates if and to what extent it has returned the risks and rewards of ownership.
-When it has neither transferred nor retained substantially all of the risks and rewards of the assolution transferred control of the assolution company continues to recognise the transferred asset to the extent of the company's continuing involvement.
-In that case, the company also recognises an associated liability.
+When the company has transferred its rights to receive cash flows from an asset or has entered into a passithrough arrangement, it evaluates if and to what extent it has returned the risks and rewards of ownership.
+When it has neither transferred nor retained substantially all of the risks and rewards of the asset, nor transferred control of the asset, the company continues to recognise the fransferred asset to the extent of the company's continuing involvement.
+In that case, the company also recognises on associated liability.
 The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the company has

-Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of the original carrying amount of the assist and the ~~~~~ .
+Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of the original carrying amount of the asset and the ~~~~~

-- 1 Company Overview and Significant Accounting Policies: - For recognition of impairment loss on other financial assets and risk exposure, the company determines that whether there has been a - < significant increase in the credit risk since initial recognition.
+- For recognition of impairment loss on other financial assets and risk exposure, the company determines that whether there has been a - < significant increase in the credit risk since initial recognition.
 If credit risk has not increased significantly, 12-month ECL is used to provide - < for impairment loss.
 However, if credit risk has increased significantly, lifetime ECL is used.
-If, in a subsequent period, credit quality of the < recognizing improves such that there is no longer a significant increase in credit risk since initial recognizing improvement interval interval interval interval in the since initial recognizing improvement interval i ep) Cash and cash equivalents
+If, in a subsequent period, credit quality of the - ✓ instrument improves such that there is no longer a significant increase in credit risk since initial recognition.

+p) Cash and cash equivalents